Hotels and Fruit

 The fruit is artfully arranged in geometric patterns.
 Perfect, yellow bananas circle the perimeter.
 Plump, juicy oranges form a small pyramid in the middle.
 Apples of several varieties are allocated their own bowl.
 Seasonal fruits adorn the top tier in a grand display of opulence and excess.

 Any gap left by a missing banana is soon filled when the fruit sommelier notices that something is awry in their prized exhibit.
 They smile as they rearrange their cherished fruit into a, once-again, perfectly symmetrical display.
-They are happy in the knowledge that the (ok, I’ll go there) fruits of their labor have resulted in one of their prized apples finding a new home.
+They are happy in the knowledge that their labors of love have resulted in one of their prized apples finding a new home.

 Most stickers have been carefully removed from the skin of the fruit.
 The exception is the “organic” sticker; these are left on to help the clientele feel condescendingly superior.